MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 # Add a guest user in Dynamics 365 Guides

 Anyone who is not part of a Microsoft Dynamics 365 Guides organization, but has an Azure Active Directory account, can be added as a guest user by a global admin.
 The user can then access Dynamics 365 Guides content in that organization as an operator.
-A guest is defined as someone who doesn't have a school or work account with the organization.
+A "guest" is defined as someone who doesn't have a school or work account with the organization.
 For example, a guest could be a partner, vendor, supplier, or consultant.

 > [!NOTE]
 > Anyone with a consumer email account (for example, Outlook.com or Gmail.com) can be a guest user in Azure Active Directory, but users with these types of email accounts are not supported as guest users in Dynamics 365 Guides.